amaranth-lang/rfcs/text/0040-arbitrary-memory-shape.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- `Memory.width` is still meaningful, but is it useful enough that we should consider keeping it?
+None.

 ## Future possibilities
 [future-possibilities]: #future-possibilities

-Once `Memory` is extended to support arbitrary shapes, it is natural that higher level constructs building on `Memory` like FIFOs gets the same treatment.
+- Once `Memory` is extended to support arbitrary shapes, it is natural that higher level constructs building on `Memory` like FIFOs gets the same treatment.

+- `granularity` could later be allowed to be used with other kinds of shapes.
+  - This is desirable for e.g. `lib.data.ArrayLayout`, but is not currently possible since `Memory` lives in `hdl.mem`, and `hdl` can't depend on `lib`.